 There are always going to be those tough situations where emotions are high between staff members or between you and a staff member.
 One strategy for handling this that fits nicely here is the toddler method or “Lean In.”
 I heard a mediator for a law firm discuss this on a podcast I was listening to, though now I cannot recall which one it was.

 The strategy is simple.
 Example: If the dad is home with a two-year-old while the mom is at work, and the two-year-old throws a fit wanting mommy, what does the dad do?
-He does not give in and drive the kid to the mom’s workplace.
+He does not give in and drives the kid to the mom’s workplace.
 No, the dad will lean into the emotions of the child by saying something like, “I know you miss Mommy.
 I miss her too.”
 This validates those feelings, and that goes a long way toward resolving the conflict.
 Then the dad might offer an alternative activity to help the child not dwell on the fact that mommy is at work.

 The Lean In does not mean give in, it simply validates the feelings and then redirects the child.
 How might that look in the classroom?
 A teacher might say, “I know you are tired from last night’s ____ (game, family issue, stayed up too late, etc.), but let’s try to do at least this part of the assignment.
 Start with it.
 Let me know if you need a walk up the hall and back to help yourself wake up, or you can stand up to work if that helps you.”
 An administrator can do the same thing.
 Let the teacher know that you understand that they are upset about ____.
 Show them you see their side of the issue (and make sure you see their side of it), and then redirect them.
-You can negotiate some, but don’t give in if it is something that you must enforce, enact, or have their compliance for at the moment.
+You can negotiate some but don’t give in if it is something that you must enforce, enact, or have their compliance for at the moment.
 Lean in, show understanding, then redirect.
 This goes a long way toward building a great relationship and school culture.
 Be as patient and kind as you are to a toddler without any condescension or attitude.
 Care, understand but hold firm on the issue.

 #4.
 Celebrate

 This isn’t anything new or unique, and we know it is important, but it is so often not used to its full potential and impact on staff culture.
 Celebrate.
 Sometimes you might start a staff meeting by asking if anyone has anything thing they want to share or celebrate, and that’s good.
 Just keep in mind that not all of the teachers will feel comfortable sharing for a variety of reasons.
 Also, if the administrator is the one announcing what awesome thing this teacher did or has happened to them, the impact of the whole staff celebration is amplified for that teacher.
 Celebrate the personal and professional.
 If you do a newsletter, include a celebration column or corner.
 Track those you include to celebrate so that you know when you have celebrated something for all of your staff.
 Don’t leave anyone out!
-If you share emails about announcements or just information the staff needs for the week, include good things you see happening in specific classrooms.
+If you share emails about announcements or just information the staff needs for the week, including good things you see happening in specific classrooms.
 Do it in a positive way that makes others want to know more about that activity or lesson.
 Find a way to spotlight ALL of your staff in some way.
 If a teacher isn’t as engaging or successful, there are still things to celebrate.
 Find them.
 Leave a sticky note or card on their desk or computer, or in their mailbox.
 Tell them you are happy for them, proud of them, or something that helps them feel connected to you.
 Whatever method you choose for celebrating others, make sure to embed a system to track those.
 It is very important to include those silent voices among your staff.

 #5.
 Include